Analogue’s Super NT is the best way to play Super Nintendo games

 You have a lot of choices when it comes to playing Super Nintendo games, but every method has its down sides — except for maybe the new $190 Super NT from Analogue.

 The Super NT is a new console that Analogue built to play Super Nintendo games without emulation on high-definition screens through an HDMI port.
 But unlike the first Analogue NT system for the NES, which used the actual guts of old NES consoles, the company is diving deeper into its FPGA (field-programmable gate array) circuitry design.
-These are chips that an end user can configure to behave however they want through firmware updates.
+These are chips that you can configure to behave however they want through firmware updates.

-In the case of Analogue and its lead engineer Kevin “Kevtris” Horton, they have dialed in their FPGA board to exactly copy the Super Nintendo.
-This means that you don’t get the quirks of emulation — every game works exactly like it should.
+In the case of Analogue and its lead engineer, Kevin “Kevtris” Horton, they have dialed in their FPGA board to make an exact copy the Super Nintendo.
+This means that you don’t get the quirks of emulation — every game works just as it would using the original hardware.
 And you also don’t get lag, which is a ubiquitous problem for retro gaming on modern displays.

 I’ve spent the last couple weeks playing around with the Super NT, and I think Analogue has built the definitive way to play classic Super Nintendo games — especially if you already own a ton of the classic cartridges.